xhailey/big-data-processing-toolbox/README.md

 Step 2 - Install worker

 The spark-worker Helm chart produces one stateful set and one service.

+a.
 Use the following command to find the external IP address of the `spark-service`.

     kubectl get service spark-service

 ![master pod name](./png/spark-master-ip.png)

+b.
 Replace the IP address at line 7 in `helm/spark/worker/configMap.yaml` with `spark-service`'s IP address.

 ![worker config](./png/spark-worker-config.png)

+c.
 Lastly, run the following to deploy worker

     helm install spark-worker helm/spark/worker